pombredanne/fs.proxy/README.rst

 -----

-This module revolves around the notion of proxy filesystems, akin to wrapper filesystems from the core library, but using a `proxy` in combination with the `delegate` filesystem used by ``WrapFS``.
+This module revolves around the notion of proxy filesystems, akin to wrapper filesystems from the core library, but using a *proxy* in combination with the *delegate* filesystem used by ``WrapFS``.
 They also make it easier to create generic wrappers, as ``fs.proxy.base.Proxy`` subclasses will use the ``fs.base.FS`` method implementation, while actually deriving from ``WrapFS`` !

-This extension includes a base ``fs.proxy.base.Proxy`` class, that can requires only the `essential filesystem methods
+This extension includes a base ``fs.proxy.base.Proxy`` class, that requires only the `essential filesystem methods
 <https://pyfilesystem2.readthedocs.io/en/latest/implementers.html#essential-methods>`_
 to be implemented.